dwarburg/Arcpy_Scripts_Public/README.md

 # Arcpy_Scripts

 This is my first github repository.
-I am using it to make the python geoprocessing scripts I write public and able to be shared with other GIS Specialists and businesses.
+I am using it to make the python geoprocessing scripts I write available to other GIS Specialists and businesses.